SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/howto/send-email.md

     * **To**: field for the primary recipients (the people you expect to reply to the message).
     * **Cc**: field for the people you want to have a copy of the message, mainly for information.
     * **Bcc**: field for other people you want to send a copy to.
-These recipients are not visible to the other recipients and they themselves cannot see which other people have received the message.
+These recipients are not visible to the other recipients and they themselves cannot see who else received the message.

     > [!NOTE]
     > The recipients here are all contacts with valid email addresses and which are not marked **No Mailings**.